Complaints and feedback

 - give you a chance to escalate your complaint if you're not happy

 For more information about how we will handle complaints, you can read our full customer feedback and complaints handling policy.
-We have introduced a new policy which came into effect on 1 January 2020.
-If you made a complaint or comment before then, the pre-January 2020 policy is relevant to your case.

 When dealing with a complaint, we have a right to be treated fairly and with respect.
 We also expect the demand on our time and resources to be reasonable, and proportionate to the seriousness of a customer's complaint.